-The openSUSE release team is taking care of the Factory distribution.
+The openSUSE release team is taking care of building and releasing of all openSUSE distributions.
 It keeps an eye on

 - The openSUSE:Factory project in the Build Service and submissions to it

 - The bugs for the next openSUSE release in Bugzilla

 - Feature request for openSUSE Leap or Leap Micro in code-o-o/leap/features

 The team also tries to facilitate and take decisions regarding the direction and well being of the openSUSE distributions.